 Man.
 Was not expecting seat belts to become such a hot topic last week.
 But since we’re here, let’s delve into it a bit.

-Now, it’s definitely true that seatbelts are almost nonexistent in this comic (notable exception: Joyride, which gave Osman's truck what appears to be a five-point harness), that’s not as weird as you might think.
+Now, it’s definitely true that seatbelts are almost nonexistent in this comic (notable exception: Joyride, which gave Osman's truck what appears to be a five-point harness), but that’s not as weird as you might think.
 While racecar drivers have been wearing them since the 1950s, it took quite a long time for seat belts to go mainstream:

 …New York became the first state to pass a mandatory seat-belt law, in 1984.
 Other states soon followed.